lucaruzzola/algae/README.md

 This repository implements simple functional data structures in Python from scratch and is inspired by Scala's implementation of these structures.

-Feel free to open an issue or [send me an email](mailto:lucaruzzola@gmail.com) in case you'd like to contribute or if sou see something that can be improved.
+Feel free to open an issue or [send me an email](mailto:lucaruzzola@gmail.com) in case you'd like to contribute or if you see something that can be improved.

 ## Usage Examples